Last updated on July 8th, 2021 at 10:00 am

 - Communication is the process of sending the containers along a conduit to a recipient

 Metaphors do have a significant weakness.
 When the recipient receives the container, he or she opens the container and extracts the idea.
 Unfortunately, things aren’t so simple.
 Lakoff and Johnson observe that the recipient must interpret the container’s contents relative to a context.
-Because the choice of context is left to the recipient, the breadth of choices possible can determine how well the metaphor serves the sender’s purposes.
+But the recipient’s choice of context determines how well the metaphor serves the sender’s purposes.
 A broad array of context choices gives recipients freedom to interpret the linguistic expressions.
 That freedom is what leads to what I’ve been calling unintended associations.

 For example, even within the enterprise’s technology sectors, the technical debt metaphor can create communication problems between technologists and their managers.
 Technologists are uniformly averse to technical debt.
 It makes their work more expensive and annoying.
 It limits their ability to enhance the assets they work with.
 To management, by contrast, the term debt evokes the idea of financial debt, which is useful when employed responsibly.
-Non-technologist managers don’t personally experience the frustrations and annoyance that technical debt often causes.
-They don’t experience the visceral revulsion that technologists feel when contemplating instances of technical debt.
+Non-technologist managers don’t personally experience the frustrations and annoyance technical debt often causes.
+They don’t experience the visceral revulsion technologists feel when dealing with technical debt.
 The technical debt metaphor therefore accounts somewhat for differences in perceptions of technical debt.